photoprism/photoprism-docs/docs/developer-guide/machine-learning/models.md

 #### Main Endpoints

-*   `POST /api/v1/vision/caption`: Generates a caption for an image.
+*   `POST /api/v1/vision/caption/<model_name>/<model_version>`: Generates a caption for an image using the specified model.
-*   `POST /api/v1/vision/labels`: Generates labels for an image.
+*   `POST /api/v1/vision/labels/<model_name>/<model_version>`: Generates labels for an image using the specified model.
-*   `POST /api/v1/vision/nsfw`: Checks an image for not-safe-for-work content (using built-in models).
+*   `POST /api/v1/vision/nsfw`: Checks an image for not-safe-for-work content (using pre-installed models).

+!!! note "URL Construction"
+    When PhotoPrism makes requests to the Vision service, it constructs the full URL by appending the task type, model name, and version to the base URI specified in `vision.yml`.
+For example, if the base URI is `http://<vision-service-ip>:5000/api/v1/vision` and you request a caption with model `llava-phi3` version `latest`, PhotoPrism will send the request to `http://<vision-service-ip>:5000/api/v1/vision/caption/llava-phi3/latest`.

 #### Request Body